godotjs/GodotJS/docs/godot_binding.md

 | STRING | `string` |  |
 | STRING_NAME | `string` |  |

-All variant types not mentioned above are exposed as a class in javascript.
+All variant types not mentioned above are exposed as `class` in javascript.

 > [!NOTE]
 > All primitive types which represented as `Variant` are pooled in `Environment` if `JSB_WITH_VARIANT_POOL` is enabled to reduce unnecessary cost on repeatedly memory allocation.